nathanembaye/imagerepository/README.md

 ## How It Works

-In direct reference to the [Requirements/Features](#Requirements/Features) we should describe how the logic tree of the app works.
+In direct reference to the [Requirements/Features](#Requirements/Features) we should describe how the logic tree of the app works:

 - When Repository/Bucket is Public
   - permitted to upload one / bulk / enormous amount of images